-Bootstrap was developed by Twitter developers in 2011 to speed up the development and layout of front-end graphical elements.
+Bootstrap was developed by Twitter developers in 2011 to speed up the development and layout of front-end elements.
 That same year the team released it as an open-source framework.
 Today, Bootstrap is one of the most used front end web development libraries in the world.

 What is Bootstrap?

 Bootstrap is a powerful front-end development library created by former Twitter employees Mark Otto and Jacob Thornton that includes pre-built HTML, CSS and JS components for building mobile-first responsive websites of all sizes and complexity.
 Bootstrap essentially helps save developers loads of time writing CSS and HTML by providing free templates as a starting point for your web project.

 Why use Bootstrap?

 Web application development is all about consuming and publishing information.
 The consumption, in particular, should be as easily digestible as possible.
 That means your information should be accessible on any device.
 In a visually appealing and balanced way.